 Digital Transformation – What does it take??

-Digital transformation is now a part of nearly every industry because of enterprises battle for the competitive edge in this digital age.
+Digital transformation is now a part of nearly every industry because of enterprise’s battle for a competitive edge in this digital age.
 Despite this competitive edge, enterprises still struggle with a number of common issues as they begin to transition from legacy equipment to more customer-focused tools.

 It takes risk and commitment as well as agility and experimentation to deliver a successful digital transformation in modern times.
 While we all believe we have the best strategy in place, let’s also understand that everything that we are trying now might not be the best because the digital field is constantly evolving.

 There are times when programs lose focus and get caught up in the constant need of delivering projects on time and under budget to gain more work and money, but they get sidetracked on delivering the benefits in the process.
 Transformation leaders need to create a culture of benefits first which will enable short-term wins and create the appropriate catalyst to facilitate aligned program decision making.